fthiella/fthiella.github.io/_posts/2017-04-04-scheduling-kettle-jobs.md

 ## Transformation

-The simplest transformation will read data from one table, perform some tasks on this data, ad output some rows with a Table output or an Insert/Update task.
+The transformation will just perform the actual task, something like reading data from one table, perform some calculations, writing the output to another table.

 The interesting part here is to use an *Output Step Metrics* to get the number or rows *read*, *written*, *updated*